 The feature External tools in DigiExam opens up the possibility to use meting links in an exam.
 More information and guides can be found here:

 The exam or assignment should obviously be designed for a remote learning environment where students could access a textbook or a mobile device next to their computer.
 An exam could be created in an order where there's little or no time to search for answers, and no gain in just copying a text from another source.

 No additional settings or administration are required and teachers' can monitor the students in the exam overview.

 1. DigiExam used in a device lockdown mode

-Microsoft Teams can be allowed to be used in the exam during device lockdown.
-Students can join a Teams meeting prior to starting an exam and the teacher/Invigilator can monitor the students.
+Microsoft Teams, Google Meet and Zoom can be allowed to be used in the exam during device lockdown.

 Time limit with automatic hand-in - The timer starts individually for each student when they start the exam.
 When the timer runs out, the exam is automatically handed in.